Explain to me, how do you...

 Jesus knew what the disciples were thinking.
 He knows how we think.
 All of us.
 Even us today.
 He reminded them to look for what God can do with that situation.
 He was stretching their faith muscles.
 He was growing them in truth and knowledge so they would have a better understanding of Himself and God the Father.

 Listen to Sarah’s story.
-Notice how God gave Sarah’s parents the ability to flip the narrative of why her too ‘why not her’.
+Notice how God gave Sarah’s parents the ability to flip the narrative of ‘why her’ too ‘why not her’.

 What if we all lived by this narrative: Why not me, why not my kid, why not my sister, why not my husband?
 What if we stopped focusing on ways we are victimized by the world around us, and instead, look around to see God at work.